 Ingredients For Vegan Oatmeal Cranberry Cookies:

 - Gluten-Free Flour - I usually stay away from gluten-free flour mixes, because a majority of them are highly processed, and do not retain much of, or any fiber.
-However I really like the King Arthur gluten-free blend.
-It is made with whole grains, and it works just like regular flour!
+However, I really like the King Arthur gluten-free flour blend.
+It is made with whole grains, and it works just like all-purpose flour!

-- Rolled Oats - If you eat a gluten-free diet, make sure that the oats you buy are certified gluten-free.
+- Gluten-Free Rolled Oats - If you eat a gluten-free diet, make sure that the oats you buy are certified gluten-free.
 If you can eat gluten, it doesn't matter.
 It's also important to use rolled oats for this recipe and not quick oats.
-Quick oats will soak up the liquid faster, and end up drying out your cookies.
+Quick oats will not give these cookies the same look or texture.

-- Maple Crystals - If you've been around for awhile, then you know how much I love using maple crystals for baking.
-They work just like cane sugar, however they are low glycemic, and full of vitamins and minerals.
+- Maple Crystals - These are my all-time favorite natural sweeteners for baking (especially baking vegan cookies).
+They work just like cane sugar, however, they are low glycemic and full of vitamins and minerals.
 I always get mine from Wilderness Poets.
-As always my code: "VEGAN10" gets you $10 off your purchase!
+As always my code: "NATURALVEGAN" gets you $10 off your purchase!

 - Salt - A pinch of salt is absolutely necessary to bring together any recipe.
 These cookies wouldn't be complete without a little saltiness.

 - Dried Cranberries - If you're looking for refined sugar-free dried cranberries, the best place to get them is Wilderness Poets.
-Their dried cranberries are sweetened with apple juice, and taste incredible in these Vegan Oatmeal Cranberry Cookies.
-Again, the code: "VEGAN10" gets you $10 off your purchase!
+Their dried cranberries are sweetened with apple juice and taste incredible in this vegan cookie recipe.
+Again, the code: "NATURALVEGAN" gets you $10 off your purchase!

 - Vanilla Extract - Is any cookie complete without vanilla extract?
-I always opt for Mexican Vanilla, because I find that it has a deeper flavor.
+I always recommend using Mexican Vanilla, because I find that it has a deeper flavor.